At least 16 people shot in 90 minutes in Brooklyn and Queens

 The teen was driving westbound on Schenck Avenue when another vehicle pulled alongside and a gunman inside opened fire.

 The driver was in critical condition at Brookdale University Hospital.
-Two passengers, a 19-year-old woman shot in the right leg and an 18-year-old grazed in the left arm, were being treated at the hospital with injuries described as non-life-threatening.
+Two passengers, a 19-year-old woman shot in the right leg and an 18-year-old grazed in the left arm, were being treated at the hospital with non-life-threatening injuries.

+Asked about the most recent spate of gun violence, Mayor Bill de Blasio said:

+"The key is more gun arrests.
+We are at the highest level of gun arrests in 25 years.
+More cooperation between the NYPD and the community to get the information that police need for those prosecutions.
+The work of the violence interrupters.
+All these pieces have been working.
+We are going to apply them constantly.
+And yes, move officers constantly to where they are needed most.
+It will not happen overnight.
+But it will happen.
+We will turn this tide.
+There is just no question in my mind."

-Here is a full list of the shootings:
+Here is the full list of the overnight shootings which took place within about 90 minutes:

 -10:55 p.m.
 (113 pct) Three men shot on 137-80 Westgate Street in Springfield Gardens, Queens.
 A 23 year old shot in the left leg, a 27 year old shot in the lower back and a 20 year old shot in the right shoulder.
 Taken to Jamaica Medical Center in stable condition.